 Section 1557 is the nondiscrimination provision of the Affordable Care Act (ACA).
-The law prohibits discrimination on the basis of race, color, national origin, sex, age, or disability in certain health programs or activities.
+The law prohibits discrimination on the basis of race, color, national origin, sex, age, or disability in certain health programs or activities including those that receive Federal financial assistance.
 Section 1557 builds on long-standing and familiar federal civil rights laws: Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, and the Age Discrimination Act of 1975.
 Section 1557 extends nondiscrimination protections to individuals participating in: